climech/tfw/README.md

 #### new

 Opens the `$EDITOR`.
-A new entry is created on exit, if the file was saved. `new` runs implicitly when no command is given.
+A new entry is created on save.
+The `new` command is invoked implicitly when no command is given.

 #### list|ls [\<selector\>...]

 Prints out a list of selected entries.
-It selects all entries when no selector is given.
+If no selector is given, all entries are selected.

 ```
 $ tfw ls